williamlieu/MernApp/README.md

 # MernApp

-This web application is built with the M.E.R.N stack.
+Minimalist application with authentication.
-It will display the login page(signin/signup/logout)

-#Tools used
+This project is using these technologies:

+- React for the front-end
+- Express and Mongoose for the back-end
+- MongoDB for the database

+#Requirements